knative/operator/docs/installation.md

 don't have it in your cluster, [follow these instructions](https://knative.dev/development/install/installing-istio/) before continuing.

-To install the serving component in the default namespace, create an instance of `KnativeServing`
+The Knative Serving resources will be installed in whichever namespace you create the `KnativeServing` instance.
+For the sake of simplicity, we'll use the `default` namespace:

 ```sh
 cat <<-EOF | kubectl apply -f -